RaviTejaCVS/software-defect-prediction-using-intelligent-ensemble-method/README.md

 7. Enter the following credentials:
    - **Username:** admin
    - **Password:** admin
-8. Select different dataset options under **Graphs** to view different comparison graphs.
+8. Select different dataset options under **Graphs** to view various comparison graphs.
-9. Select different dataset options under **Notebook** to view the notebooks.
+9. Select different dataset options under **Notebook** to view the respective notebooks.

 ## **To Run the Notebook**

 1. Navigate to the `Notebook` folder.
 2. Launch the Jupyter Application.
-3. Select the notebook corresponding to the dataset (notebook names match dataset names).
+3. Select the notebook corresponding to the dataset (the notebook names match the dataset names).
 4. Execute the code to view the results.

 ## **Software Prediction**